All your COVID-19 essential updates in one place here – let’s get you back to business

 We use a third-party provider, Salesforce, to deliver our monthly e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
 For more information, please see Salesforce’s privacy notice.

-Invitations for events hosted by Citation are sent by a third-party provider, Wired Marketing, who gather statistics around invitation acceptance email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our campaigns.
-For more information, please see Wired Marketing’s privacy notice.
+Invitations for events hosted by Citation are sent by a third-party provider, Force24, who gather statistics around invitation acceptance email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our campaigns.
+For more information, please see Force24’s privacy notice.

 Citation uses a third-party service to help maintain the security and performance of the Citation website.
 To deliver this service it processes the IP addresses of visitors to the Citation website.